BlossomiShymae/RiotBlossom/README.md

 ## RiotHeader
 A structure of string constants used for [Riot rate limiting headers](https://hextechdocs.dev/rate-limiting/).

+## ValRegion
+Represents the available regional routing values used for VALORANT.

 # Utilities
 Mappers and converters are also included to get the raw or converted values of the aformentioned types.
 These are used internally for projecting values when making requests to the Riot APIs.